-II programs can provide a general deterrence to members of the public who hope to avoid sanctions and reinforce the message to offenders that drinking and driving is unacceptable and consequences will occur.
-Also, II can create a 'window of opportunity' to motivate offenders to change their behavior and participate in other education and treatment programs, and, at the same time, provide a safety net to protect the public in the event of relapse (Voas and Marques, 2003; Beirness et al. 1998; Beirness et al. 2007).
+Ignition interlock programs can provide a general deterrence to members of the public who hope to avoid sanctions and reinforce the message to offenders that drinking and driving is unacceptable and consequences will occur.
+II can also create a 'window of opportunity' to motivate offenders to change their behavior and participate in other education and treatment programs, and, at the same time, provide a safety net to protect the public in the event of relapse (Voas and Marques, 2003; Beirness et al. 1998; Beirness et al. 2007).